-D1 plan, manage and organize work within time constraints, both individually and as part of a team

-D4 show ability to identify strengths and/ or weaknesses in a given argument
+- D1 plan, manage and organize work within time constraints, both individually and as part of a team - D2 engage openly with diverse perspectives - D4 show ability to identify strengths and/ or weaknesses in a given argument - D7 demonstrate literacy and numeracy skills

-Students should demonstrate following There is particular emphasis on seminar work.
+There is particular emphasis on seminar work.
 Students are expected to read extensively, to make a number of presentations and to engage actively in seminar discussions.
 They are also expected to write papers, guided by their course tutors, but requiring both independent and team work.

-Introduction to the Middle East: Geography and background

-Historical Background and Islamic Civilization

-The Early Modern Ottoman Empire and the Arab World

-The Mandate system in the Bilad al-Sham

-Nation building in Turkey and Iran

-The Second World War and its consequences

-The formation of nation states

-The Arab-Israeli Conflict

-Arab nationalism and Nasserism

-The 1967 war and its consequences

-Syria and Iraq under Ba'thism

-Revolution and Islamic Republic in Iran

-The oil boom and the emergence of Gulf countries

-The role of the United States in the region

-The Iraqi war and the fall of Saddam Hussein

-The Arab Spring

-War on Terror
+Introduction to the Middle East: Geography and background Historical Background and Islamic Civilization The Early Modern Ottoman Empire and the Arab World The Mandate system in the Bilad al-Sham Nation building in Turkey and Iran The Second World War and its consequences The formation of nation states The Arab-Israeli Conflict Arab nationalism and Nasserism The 1967 war and its consequences Svria and Iraq under Ba'thism Revolution and Islamic Republic in Iran The oil boom and the emergence of Gulf countries The role of the United States in the region The Iragi war and the fall of Saddam Hussein The Arab Spring War on Terror